achille-roussel/kway-go/README.md

-We basically have a very high baseline cost for each operation, with the hypothesis that it is driven by coroutine context switch implemented in the runtime, the only thing we can do to improve performacne is doing less of these.
+We basically have a very high baseline cost for each operation, with the hypothesis that it is driven by coroutine context switch implemented in the runtime, the only thing we can do to improve performance is doing less of these.

 This is a typical a baseline cost amortization problem: we want to call the `next` function returned by `iter.Pull2` less often, which can be done by